mskuta/pass2bitwarden/README.md

   --gpg-binary BINARY, -b BINARY
                         Path to the GPG binary.
   --output-file OUTPUT, -o OUTPUT
                         File to write the CSV in.
+If OUTPUT is -, standard output is being used.
   --gpg-agent, -a       Use GPG agent.
 ```